Longing for Autonomy: Citizen Professionals Engaging for the Common Good

 Keywords: governance, right to the city, squatting, vacancy, bottom-up projects, communality, citizen professional, ownership, citizenship, autonomy, neighbourhood development, common good.

-Supervisors: René Boomkens & Jan-Willem Duyvendak
+Supervisors: René Boomkens & Jan Willem Duyvendak

 University of Amsterdam: Amsterdam School for Cultural Analysis (ASCA)